-This is the beginning of a new site to provide you with information to help you prepare for emergencies.
-In the coming months we hope to have information and links to other web sites to help provide answers to all kinds of emergency preparedness questions.
+This site was established to provide you with information to help you prepare for emergencies.
+We hope to have current information and links to other web sites to help provide answers to all kinds of emergency preparedness questions.
 Please take a look at all it currently has to offer and continue to look in on as we plan on adding some classes and additional websites.

 This website served as the model for a new site that has been expanded and updated:

-We recommend using the new website for your personal, household, and neighborhood preparedness efforts.
+We recommend using the website for your personal, household, and neighborhood preparedness efforts.

 Here’s a Help/OK sign customized for Sellwood.
 Keep it near your front window.
 In case of a disaster, once you’ve taken care of yourself and your family, post this sign in your window to signal that you are OK and do not need assistance or that you need HELP.
 You can print it in color or black and white, one sided or two, it will work regardless.